Solana-Bot-Trading/PowerTrader_AI-V1.0/README.md

 “It’s an instance-based (kNN/kernel-style) predictor with online per-instance reliability weighting, used as a multi-timeframe trading signal.” - ChatGPT on the type of AI used in this trading bot.

+So what exactly does that mean?

+When people think AI, they usually think about LLM style AIs and neural networks.
+What many people don't realize is there are many types of Artificial Intelligence and Machine Learning - and the one in my trading system falls under the "Other" category.

+When training for a coin, it goes through the entire history for that coin on multiple timeframes and saves each pattern it sees, along with what happens on the next candle AFTER the pattern.
+It uses these saved patterns to generate a predicted candle by taking a weighted average of the closest matches in memory to the current pattern in time.
+This weighted average output is done once for each timeframe, from 1 hour up to 1 week.
+Each timeframe gets its own predicted candle.
+The low and high prices from these candles are what are shown as the blue and orange horizontal lines on the price charts.

+After a candle closes, it checks what happened against what it predicted, and adjusts the weight for each "memory pattern" that was used to generate the weighted average, depending on how accurate each pattern was compared to what actually happened.

+Yes, it is EXTREMELY simple.
+Yes, it is STILL considered AI.

 # Setup & First-Time Use (Windows)

 I would probably stick to < Python 3.12 btw...